R. Nallakannu

-R. Nallakannu (born 26 December 1924) is an Indian politician.
-He is a senior leader of the Communist Party of India (CPI).
-He was the former State Secretary of the Communist Party of India of Tamil Nadu.
+Ramasamy Nallakannu (26 December 1924 – 25 February 2026) was an Indian politician.
+He was a senior leader of the Communist Party of India (CPI), who served as the State Secretary of the Communist Party of India of Tamil Nadu from 1992 to 2005.

-Early life

-R.Nallakannu was born in the temple town of Tiruvaikuntam, Thoothukudi district.
-Born in an affluent family, he was patriotic from a young age and participated in the Indian freedom struggle.

 Career

-At age 15, Nallakannu joined the communist movement.
-He belonged to the action force and was sentenced to over 14 years in jail.
-He was released after 7 years, as a pact was signed by the communist leaders and the chief minister of Tamil Nadu.
-Highly respected even by opposition parties, he uses restraint when he voices concerns about issues and events.
-Nallakannu is respected as one of the last surviving leaders who founded the Communist movement in India.

-He is also valued as a learned speaker and a great social reformer, and all his life he fought for equal opportunities for the most socially suffered communities.
-He stayed with them, had food with them and taught them how to fight for their own rights from the upper classes.
-He also made considerable progress in lifting the living conditions of poor people in Nanguneri Taluk and neighboring villages, mostly during the period when he was spending his time underground.
-He is known as an individual ready to make any sacrifice to uphold the principles of a casteless society.

-In 2018 he individually fought a court case in Madurai, and won at the High court which ordered a ban on digging sands from the Thamirabarani River of his native place.
-On 2 December 2010, the court banned the taking of sand from this river for 5 years.
+In 2018, Nallakannu individually fought a court case in Madurai, and won at the High Court.
+The court ordered a ban on digging sands from the Thamirabarani River of his native place.
+On 2 December 2010, the court banned the taking of sand from the river for 5 years.
 He undertook many hunger strikes, some lasting more than 20 days.
-Once, the government built a dam because of his hunger strike.
-He was honored by the Vice President of the People's Republic of China during his visit to Beijing.
+He was honoured by the Vice President of the People's Republic of China during his visit to Beijing.

-In 1999, Nallakannu stood for coimbatore constituency on parliamentary election.
-Even though he secured 43.21 percent of total votes, he was defeated by CP Radhakrishnan.
+In 1999, Nallakannu stood for Coimbatore constituency on parliamentary election.
+He secured 43.21% of total votes, and was defeated by CP Radhakrishnan.